Important safety information for iPhone

 Handling Handle iPhone with care.
 It is made of metal, glass, and plastic and has sensitive electronic components inside. iPhone or its battery can be damaged if dropped, burned, punctured, or crushed, or if it comes in contact with liquid.
 If you suspect damage to iPhone or the battery, discontinue use of iPhone, as it may cause overheating or injury.
 Don’t use iPhone with cracked glass, as it may cause injury.
 If you’re concerned about scratching the surface of iPhone, consider using a case or cover.

 Repairing Don’t open iPhone and don’t attempt to repair iPhone yourself.
-Disassembling iPhone may damage it, result in loss of splash and water resistance (supported models), or cause injury to you. iPhone 8 and later, iPhone 7, and iPhone 7 Plus contain one or more lasers that could be damaged during repair or disassembly, which could result in hazardous exposure to infrared laser emissions that are not visible.
+Disassembling iPhone may damage it, result in loss of splash and water resistance (supported models), or cause injury to you. iPhone 7 and later contain one or more lasers that could be damaged during repair or disassembly, which could result in hazardous exposure to infrared laser emissions that are not visible.
 If iPhone is damaged or malfunctions, contact Apple or an Apple Authorized Service Provider.
 Repairs by service providers other than Apple or an Apple Authorized Service Provider may not involve the use of Apple genuine parts and may affect the safety and functionality of the device.
 You can find more information about repairs and service at the iPhone Repair website.

 Battery Don’t attempt to replace the iPhone battery yourself.
 The lithium-ion battery in iPhone should be replaced by Apple or an authorized service provider.
 Improper replacement or repair could damage the battery, cause overheating, or result in injury.
 The battery must be recycled or disposed of separately from household waste.
 Don’t incinerate the battery.
 For information about battery service and recycling, see the Battery Service and Recycling website.